bezzad/JSMTProxy/README.md

 $> pm2 log mtproxy
 $> pm2 show mtproxy
 ```

+Suppose your pm2 is running having some processes.
+First, you need to save the processes.

+`pm2 save`

+Next, you need to run the pm2 in startup.
+So if system rebooted your pm2 automatically started with processes.

+`pm2 startup`

 ## Windows Installation

 Download and install NodeJS for Windows using this link: https://nodejs.org/dist/v8.11.2/node-v8.11.2-x64.msi